| | |

 When the Protocol Doesn’t Work – Living Outside the Lines in the OMS World

-He devoted his life to researching OMS and founded the National Pediatric Myoclonus Center, where he developed what is now referred to as the Pranzatelli Protocol—a standard in OMS treatment.
+He devoted his life to researching OMS and founded the National Pediatric Myoclonus Center, where he developed what is now referred to as the Pranzatelli Protocol.
+This is a standard in OMS treatment.
 His contributions shaped how physicians approach this rare and life-altering disorder.

 “When you hear hoofbeats, think horses, not zebras.”